lessthan3/dobi/README.md

 ### Types

  - **app**: An app is a dynamic section of code in the app
- - **header**: A header is static code at the top of the page
- - **footer**: A footer is static code at the bottom of the page
- - **theme**: A theme allows for full customization over the style of a site
+ - **theme**: A theme allows for full customization over the style of a site as well as the header and footer elements
  - **library**: A library is any js/css you want

 ### Configuration
 ```
 {
   author: 'Your Name'
-  category: 'footer'
+  category: 'app'
   changelog:
     'major.minor.patch': ‘initial commit'
   contact: ‘me@domain.com'